dangitmac/reply-repair-reputation/README.md

 At a significance level of **0.05**, I reject the null hypothesis.
 There is evidence that whether review text is missing is associated with the review's star rating.

+### Missingness Dependency: Weekend Status

+I also tested whether the missingness of `text` depends on whether a review was posted on a weekend or a weekday.

+**Null Hypothesis:** The missingness of `text` does not depend on whether the review was posted on a weekend or weekday.
+Any observed difference in missing-text rates is due to random chance.

+**Alternative Hypothesis:** The missingness of `text` does depend on whether the review was posted on a weekend or weekday.

+I used the **absolute difference in the proportion of missing text** between weekend and weekday reviews as the test statistic.

+The observed difference in missing-text rates was approximately **0.016**, or **1.6 percentage points**.
+The permutation test produced a p-value of **0.138**.

+At a significance level of **0.05**, I fail to reject the null hypothesis.
+There is not sufficient evidence that the missingness of `text` depends on whether a review was posted on a weekend or weekday.

 ## Hypothesis Testing

 ## Framing a Prediction Problem